gyttja/david.gyttja.com/content/post/2023-01-07-jviewer-on-apple-silicon.md

 <!--more-->

 JViewer itself is not all bad: it works, it does what it needs to do.
-Unfortunately, when I bought my new M1-based Mac a year ago JViewer stopped working completely.
+Unfortunately, when I bought my new M1-based Macbook Pro a year ago JViewer stopped working completely.
 I couldn't open it.
 Not good.
 What I found out is that JViewer (for my Asrock Rack motherboard) must have Java 8, not newer, and must be of type x64 architecture, not aarch64 (Apple Silicon).
 [Openwebstart](https://openwebstart.com/) is a great solution for executing jnlp files, but no matter what I tried, I couldn't _force_ JViewer to use the JVM it needed, even when removing all other JVM configurations and only having a Rosetta-based x64-based JVM configured:

 ![Openwebstart failing to open JViewer, even with a x64 Java 8 JVM](/images/2023/01/jviewer-fail.png)